bogdanovarita/without-boot/README.md

 # without-boot
-Simple mock for Spring 5 project without Spring Boot
+Simple mock for Spring 5 project without Spring Boot with Spring OAuth2 and Feign

 ###### To Build project use: